 Course Sequencing and Certificate Completion

 The cluster of courses required for a graduate certificate program must be completed within a specified time period, based upon the number of courses within the certificate program, typically no more than three years.
 Students are encouraged to enroll in courses within a certificate program in consecutive semesters, since many certificate programs will require a sequencing of courses, and UMF reserves the right to cancel courses and certificate programs at any time due to low enrollments or other conditions affecting enrollment or instruction.

 Upon enrollment in the first course of a certificate program, participants will be requested to complete a form indicating their intent to participate in the full certificate program.
 That commitment will be used to determine the date/semester that an individual enters the certificate program.

-6. Relationship to UMF’s Master’s Degree Programs
+Relationship to UMF’s Master’s Degree Programs

-Note: Acceptance of UMF certificate course credits may apply to UMF’s M.S.Ed. in Leadership.
+Note: Acceptance of UMF Graduate Education Certificate course credits may apply to UMF’s M.S.Ed. in Educational Leadership.
 This decision will be made by the Director of Graduate Programs in Education.
-Certificate courses are not accepted as electives in the M.S.Ed. in Early Childhood program.
+Certificate course credits are not accepted as electives in the M.S.Ed. in Early Childhood program.

-7. Financial Aid and Student Financial Accounts
+Financial Aid and Student Financial Accounts

 Financial Aid, in the form of loans only, may be available to students enrolled in a master’s degree program, if approved by UMF’s Student Financial Aid Office.
-Contact Financial Aid at 778-7100 for more information.
+Contact Financial Aid at 207-778-7100 for more information.

 Other Graduate Certificate Policies